project-gemmi/gemmi/docs/hkl.rst

   >>> dencalc.d_min = 2.5 # 2.5A
   >>> dencalc.rate = 1.5  # we could skip it, this is the default value

+All these two parameters mean is that the spacing between grid planes needs to be at least 2.5Å / (2 \* 1.5) = 0.67Å.

 As with StructureFactorCalculator, here we also have :ref:`addends <addends>`:

 .. doctest::